-A selection of lenders now use CQS as the starting point for Panel approval such as HSBC and Santander.
-The Law Society’s CQS accreditation however gives no guarantee to lender panel acceptance.
-That being said,the Council of Mortgage Lenders have indicated that it is likely to become a pre-requisite for firms wishing to join their panels.
+A selection of lenders now utilise CQS as the kick off point for Panel approval such as HSBC and Santander.
+CQS accreditation however gives no guarantee to lender panel acceptance.
+Nevertheless,the CML have indicated that it is likely to become a pre-requisite for firms wishing to join their approved list of firms.

 I am due to exchange contracts on my flat.
 I had a double glazing fitted in October 2010, but did not receive a FENSA certificate or Building Regulation Certificate.
 My purchaser’s mortgage company, Virgin Money are being difficult.
 The Hedge End solicitor who is on the Virgin Money conveyancing panel is happy to accept ‘lack of building regulation’ insurance but Virgin Money are insisting on a building regulation certificate.
 Why do Virgin Money have a conveyancing panel if they don't accept advice from them?

 It is probably the case that Virgin Money have referred the matter to their valuer.
 The reason why Virgin Money may not want to accept indemnity insurance is because it does not give them any reassurance that the double glazing was correctly and safely installed.
 The indemnity insurance merely protects against enforcement action which is very unlikely anyway.